 1/4 Cup | 1/4 Cup | 1 Tablespoons |

-Below I’ve included a chart of milk powder to water ratios for the most popular brands of powdered milk.
+Below, I’ve included a chart of milk powder-to-water ratios for the most popular brands of powdered milk.

 Tip: You don’t have to follow the manufacturer’s instructions when mixing powdered milk!
-Add more milk powder for creamier milk or add less for a thinner texture.
+Add more milk powder for creamier milk or less for a thinner texture.

 Brand | Water | Powdered Milk |